Skip to content

 Enable Required Extensions

-Run the extension setup script:
+Run the extension setup script if needed:

 ruby enable_extensions.rb